 In December 2010, the GASB issued GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
-This Statement incorporates into the GASB's authoritative literature certain accounting and financial reporting guidance that is included in various pronouncements issued on or before November 30, 1989, which does not conflict with or contradict GASB pronouncements.
-This Statement improves the financial reporting by contributing to the GASB's efforts to codify all sources of generally accepted accounting principles for state and local governments so that they derive from a single source.
-The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2011.
-Management believes GASB Statement No. 62 will not have a material effect on the financial position, changes in net assets, or cash flows of the System.
+This Statement codifies into GASB accounting and financial reporting standards the "legacy" standards from the private-sector.
+The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2011.
+The System implemented GASB Statement No. 62 as of July 1, 2012.
+The implementation of GASB Statement No. 62 did not have a material effect on the financial position, changes in net position, or cash flows of the System.

 In June 2011, the GASB issued GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position.
-This Statement provides guidance for reporting deferred outflows of resources, the deferred inflows of resources, and net position in a statement of financial position and related disclosures.
-The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2011.
-Management believes GASB Statement No. 63 will not have a material effect on the financial position, changes in net assets, or cash flows of the System.
+This Statement establishes standards for reporting deferred outflows of resources, the deferred inflows of resources, and net position in a statement of financial position and related disclosures.
+The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2011.
+The System implemented GASB Statement No. 63 as of July 1, 2012.
+The implementation of GASB Statement No. 63 did not have a material effect on the financial position, changes in net position, or cash flows of the System.
+See Note 10 - Deferred Inflow of Resources for the disclosure related to this Statement.